bongiozzo/musica_mustdie/output/band_dio.md

 # Dio

-Дискография
-"Holy Diver" 1983, Heavy Metal
-"The Last In Line" 1984, Heavy Metal
-"Sacred Heart" 1985, Heavy Metal
-"Dream Evil" 1987, Heavy Metal
-"Lock Up The Wolves" 1990, Heavy Metal
-"Strange Highways" 1993, Heavy Metal
-"Angry Machines" 1996, Heavy Metal
-"Magica" 2000, Heavy Metal
-"Killing The Dragon" 2002, Heavy Metal
-"Master of the Moon" 2004, Heavy Metal
-"Evil or Divine: Live in New York City" 2005, Heavy Metal "Holy Diver Live (2CD)" 2006, Heavy Metal
+## Дискография

+### "Holy Diver" 1983, Heavy Metal

+1. Stand Up And Shout
+2. Holy Diver
+3. Gypsy
+4. Caught In The Middle
+5. Don't Talk To Strangers
+6. Straight Through The Heart
+7. Invisible
+8. Rainbow In The Dark
+9. Shame On The Night

+Ronnie James Dio - Vocals, Keyboards
+Vinny Appice - Drums
+Jimmy Bain - Bass, Keyboards
+Vivian Campbell - Guitar

+(P)c 1983

+### "The Last In Line" 1984, Heavy Metal

+1. We Rock
+2. The Last In Line
+3. Breathless
+4. I Speed At Night
+5. One Night In The City
+6. Evil Eyes
+7. Mystery
+8. Eat Your Heart Out
+9. Egypt (The Chains Are On)

+Ronnie James Dio - Vocals, Keyboards
+Vinny Appice - Drums
+Jimmy Bain - Bass, Keyboards
+Vivian Campbell - Guitar
+Claude Schnell - Keyboards

+(P)c 1984

+### "Sacred Heart" 1985, Heavy Metal

+1. King Of Rock'N'Roll
+2. Sacred Heart
+3. Another Lie
+4. Rock'N'Roll Children
+5. Hungry For Heaven
+6. Like The Beat Of A Heart
+7. Just Another Day
+8. Fallen Angels
+9. Shoot Shoot

+Ronnie James Dio - Vocals, Keyboards
+Vinny Appice - Drums
+Jimmy Bain - Bass, Keyboards
+Vivian Campbell - Guitar
+Claude Schnell - Keyboards

+(P)c 1985

+### "Dream Evil" 1987, Heavy Metal

+1. Night People
+2. Dream Evil
+3. Sunset Superman
+4. All The Fools Sailed Away
+5. Naked In The Rain
+6. Overlove
+7. I Could Have Been A Dreamer
+8. Faces In The Window
+9. When A Women Cries

+Ronnie James Dio - Vocals, Keyboards
+Vinny Appice - Drums
+Jimmy Bain - Bass, Keyboards
+Craig Goldie - Guitar
+Claude Schnell - Keyboards

+(P)c 1987

+### "Lock Up The Wolves" 1990, Heavy Metal

+1. Wild One
+2. Born On The Sun
+3. Hey Angel
+4. Between Two Hearts
+5. Night Music
+6. Lock Up The Wolves
+7. Evil On Queen Street
+8. Walk On Water
+9. Twisted
+10. Why Are They Watching Me
+11. My Eyes

+Ronnie James Dio - Vocals, Keyboards
+Simon Wright - Drums
+Teddy Cook - Bass
+Rowan Robertson - Guitars
+Jens Johansson - Keyboards

+(P)c 1990

+### "Strange Highways" 1993, Heavy Metal

+1. Jesus, Mary & The Holy Ghost
+2. Firehead
+3. Strange Highways
+4. Hollywood Black
+5. Evilution
+6. Pain
+7. One Foot In The Grave
+8. Give Her The Gun
+9. Blood From A Stone
+10.Here's To You
+11.Bring Down The Rain

+(P)c 1993

+### "Angry Machines" 1996, Heavy Metal

+1. Institutional Man
+2. Don't Tell The Kids
+3. Black
+4. Hunter Of The Heart
+5. Stay Out Of My Mind
+6. Big Sister
+7. Double Monday
+8. Golden Rules
+9. Dying In America
+10.This Is Your Life

+(P)(C) 1996 CBH Records / STEAMHAMMER Records

+### "Magica" 2000, Heavy Metal

+1 Discovery :54 (Dio)
+2 Magica Theme 1:16 (Dio)
+3 Lord of the Last Day 4:04 (Dio)
+4 Fever Dreams 4:37 (Dio)
+5 Turn to Stone 5:19 (Dio)
+6 Feed My Head 5:39 (Dio)
+7 Ebeil 7:22 (Dio)
+8 Challis 4:01 (Dio)
+9 As Long as It's Not About Love 6:28 (Dio)
+10 Losing My Insanity 5:04 (Dio)
+11 Otherworld 4:56 (Dio)
+12 Magica (Reprise) 1:53 (Dio)
+13 Lord of the Last Day (Reprise) 1:44 (Dio)
+14 Magica Story 18:26 (Dio)

+### "Killing The Dragon" 2002, Heavy Metal

+### "Master of the Moon" 2004, Heavy Metal

+### "Evil or Divine: Live in New York City" 2005, Heavy Metal

+Killing the Dragon
+Egypt/Children of the Sea
+Push
+Stand Up and Shout
+Rock and Roll
+Don’t Talk to Strangers
+Man on the Silver Mountain
+Guitar Solo
+Long Live Rock and Roll
+Fever Dreams
+Holy Diver
+Heaven and Hell
+The Last In Line
+Rainbow In The Dark
+We Rock

+### "Holy Diver Live (2CD)" 2006, Heavy Metal

+CD1:

+01. Stand Up and Shout
+02. Holy Diver
+03. Gypsy
+04. Caught in the Middle
+05. Don't Talk to Strangers
+06. Straight Through the Heart
+07. Invisible
+08. Rainbow in the Dark
+09. Shame on the Night

+CD2:

+01. Tarot Woman
+02. Sign of the Southern Cross
+03. One Night in the City
+04. Gates of Babylon
+05. Heaven & Hell
+06. Man on the Silver Mountain
+07. Long Live Rock ‘N’ Roll
+08. We Rock

 ## Отношения с другими группами